copsTvFan/cops-episode-guide/guide.md

   deputies thank the men for their quick thinking and tell the suspect that they will make sure he get help to deal with his depression.

-## CP-2037 / CP-2038
+## CP-2037

 Aired 2007-09-29.

-**20 Years Caught on Tape** -- Full intro with clips from all seasons.
-Chases:
+**20 Years Caught on Tape, Part 1** -- Full intro with clips from all seasons.

-- Fort Worth, TX -- Officer Dave Moran chases a white van that t-bones a car in an intersection.
+- Chases: Fort Worth, TX -- Officer Dave Moran chases a white van that t-bones a car in an intersection.
 CP-816.
 - Broward County, FL -- Deputy Jerry Wurms has a guy run on him and says, "stop or I'll shoot you in the back" as he chases him.
 CP-101.
 - Passaic, NJ -- Detective Derrick Catli chases a Honda Civic that rams his car and crashes into a parked car.
 CP-1614.
 - Pomona, CA -- Sgt.
 Jay Stuart chases a hit & run that loses tire then hits a car under a bridge and jeeps going.
 CP-930.